dkandalov/limited-wip/README.md

 You can find settings in `Preferences -> Other Settings -> Limited WIP`, where you can:
  - enable/disable component (disabled by default)
- - enable/disable notification on revert (to make it clear why current changes disappeared)
  - choose action on passed test, it can be
+    - commit
+    - commit and push (if "push" is supported by VCS)
     - open commit dialog
+ - choose commit message source, it can be
-    - commit (using last commit message)
+    - last commit
-    - commit and push (if "push" is supported by VCS)
+    - current changelist name
+ - enable/disable notification on revert (to make it clear why current changes disappeared)
  - enable/disable revert of test code (aka [relaxed TCR](https://medium.com/@tdeniffel/tcr-variants-test-commit-revert-bf6bd84b17d3))
  - exclude files from revert in case some of the tests are not marked as test source root in IDE